RootCellar/RootCellar/README.md

 ### Projects
 ---

+- Apr 2021: CS202GroupProject is a project for class where we made a small game with graphics.
+This is the first real project I've worked on in C++, and I have become more comfortable building larger things with this language because of this.

 - Dec 2020: VirtualComputer is a new project of mine where I am hoping to emulate a computer.
 In the end, I want users to be able to write code similar to assembly, and have it assembled to be executed on the virtual computer.
 I am making this partially because I'm interested in how computers work and this can help with